 We now fast forward to Victorian times when ‘hen fever’ had the UK and US in its grip.
-A group of birds called ‘Sussex or Kentish fowl’ were exhibited in the first ever poultry show in 1845.
+A group of birds called ‘Sussex or Kentish fowl’ were exhibited in the first-ever poultry show in 1845.

 The show was held at Regents Park Zoo and attracted a huge turnout.
 This was the first public outing of the bird that was to become known as the speckled Sussex.

-The speckled Sussex was originally raised in the south eastern counties of Sussex and Kent for meat – supplying London with plump, juicy chickens that were said to be fine and delicate eating.
+The speckled Sussex was originally raised in the southeastern counties of Sussex and Kent for meat – supplying London with plump, juicy chickens that were said to be fine and delicate eating.

-During World War 2 the speckled Sussex, other Sussex varieties and the Rhode Island Reds were the principal breeds that kept Britain in chicken meat and eggs through the wartime shortages.
+During World War 2, the speckled Sussex, other Sussex varieties, and the Rhode Island Reds were the principal breeds that kept Britain in chicken meat and eggs through the wartime shortages.

 Breed Standard and Appearance

-The speckled Sussex breed appearance as we know it today was finally ‘set’ in the late 1800s and the standard was sent to the PCGB and accepted in the early 1900s’.
+The speckled Sussex breed appearance as we know it today was finally ‘set’ in the late 1800s, and the standard was sent to the PCGB and accepted in the early 1900s’.

 The standard for the speckled Sussex was drawn up in 1902 in England, along with the red and light varieties of Sussex hen.
 The speckled is thought to be the oldest variety of Sussex hen.

-Each feather is white tipped and separated from the mahogany by a black bar with iridescent overtones of green.
+Each feather is white-tipped and separated from the mahogany by a black bar with iridescent overtones of green.
 The pattern gets more vibrant and outstanding every year too.

-This coloration pattern gives the bird a great camouflage when out free ranging.
+This coloration pattern gives the bird a great camouflage when out free-ranging.

-They have white legs, feet and skin.
+They have white legs, feet, and skin.
 There are 4 toes to each foot.
 The legs are short with stout, muscular thighs.
 They should have a broad and flat back with a broad and deep chest.

 Speckled Sussex Temperament and Disposition

-They have a very even temperament – they are calm, friendly and docile.
-They will follow you around the garden talking to you if they think you have some treats for them!
+They have a very even temperament – they are calm, friendly, and docile.
+They will follow you around the garden, talking to you if they think you have some treats for them!

-They will tolerate confinement well, but if they are allowed to free range they will excel at it, reducing your feed bill substantially and removing pests from the garden.
+They will tolerate confinement well, but if they are allowed to free-range, they will excel at it, reduce your feed bill substantially, and remove pests from the garden.

-Perhaps because of their easy going temperament, they are usually fairly low on the pecking order and can be subjected to bullying with larger more assertive birds.
+Perhaps because of their easy-going temperament, they are usually fairly low on the pecking order and can be subjected to bullying with larger, more assertive birds.

-Egg Laying and Broodiness
+Egg Laying and Broodiness of the Speckled Sussex

-They are reputed to lay well through the winter months perhaps taking only a pause for the molt.
+They are reputed to lay well through the winter months, perhaps taking only a pause for the molt.

-The taste of the meat is exceptional although the American market generally prefers a slightly darker color of meat.
+The taste of the meat is exceptional, although the American market generally prefers a slightly darker color of meat.

-In terms of reaching maturity, for a heritage fowl the Sussex variety is relatively quick to mature – around 20 weeks or so.
+Regarding reaching maturity, the Sussex variety is relatively quick to mature for a heritage fowl – around 20 weeks or so.

-Common Health Issues
+Common Health Issues of the Speckled Sussex

-It tolerates the cold very well but does not like the heat too much as their feathers are quite dense.
+It tolerates the cold very well but does not like the heat too much as its feathers are quite dense.

 Is the Speckled Sussex Right For You?

-It is a friendly and docile hen that is well suited for small children and families and will enjoy being one of the family.
+It is a friendly and docile hen that is well suited for small children and families and will enjoy being one family.

-Speckled Sussex enjoy chatting with you, they can become firm family favorites and even enjoy lap time with you.
+Speckled Sussex, enjoy chatting with you.
+They can become firm family favorites and even enjoy lap time with you.

-The speckled Sussex is a mellow bird and as such is very suitable for a farming or 4H project for young farmers.
+The speckled Sussex is a mellow bird and, as such, is very suitable for a farming or 4H project for young farmers.

 The Speckled Sussex is a beautiful hen to look at with her camouflage feathering.
 This variety of Sussex hen was endangered until fairly recently.

-The surge in backyard chickens has saved this breed of hen from obscurity and now the American Livestock Breed Conservancy list it as ‘recovering’.
+The surge in backyard chickens has saved this breed of hen from obscurity, and now the American Livestock Breed Conservancy list it as ‘recovering.’

 People have discovered that this heritage bird has a lot going for it!

-This old time breed is being discovered by a whole new group of chicken keepers and enjoying a resurgence of popularity.
+This old-time breed is being discovered by a whole new group of chicken keepers and enjoying a resurgence of popularity.

-If you have a Speckled Sussex we would love to hear from you.
+If you have a Speckled Sussex, we would love to hear from you.
 Leave your comments in the section below…